 It’s summer, it’s Scotland and of course it’s bloody raining (yet again).
 Quite frankly I (along with the rest of the population here) am sick and tired of it.
 Grey skies and winter woolies do not a summer make.

 Fabulous summer goodies like strawberries and basil do though.
 So here is my strawberry and basil vinegar to cheer up all those in the rain, and add even more sunshine to those lucky enough to live elsewhere!

-Todays recipe doesn’t need any cooking at all.
+Today’s recipe for strawberry and basil vinegar doesn’t need any cooking at all.
 It is simplicity itself and is really just a case of bringing together fabulous flavours and letting old mother time do the work for you.

 Bringing them together in a vinegar gives you something that can be used both on savoury salads (especially one with chicken) and on simple fruit based salads too.

 I’ve used the old-fashioned jar method here which just means that you want to fill your jar with about a cup of fresh strawberries that have been rinsed and hulled and chopped up a little with a handful of fresh basil leaves lightly crushed to release their flavourful oils and two cups of white wine vinegar.

 All you do then is pop on the lid and set it aside in a cool dark cupboard for a week to let those flavours mingle and blend into a tasty treat.

 Drain this through a sieve lined with a double layer of either kitchen roll or muslin and pour the resulting pink perfection into a sterilised bottle.

 You can do this recipe much quicker if you really don’t have the time to wait a week by simply heating the vinegar (do not boil) and pouring it over the other ingredients in a jug.